Both Lake Tahoe and Mammoth Lakes are popular vacation spots located in California.

 Whilst Lake Tahoe has a range of fun things to do all year round from water sports and cycling in the summer to skiing in the winter, Mammoth Lakes is more well known for its winter activities including skiing.

 Both locations are well known for their ski resorts.
-Mammoth Mountain sits at a higher elevation and gets more snow than Lake Tahoe.
+Mammoth Mountain sits at a higher elevation so gets more snow than Lake Tahoe.
 Mammoth Lakes also has more open terrain compared with Lake Tahoe.

 In terms of variety of slopes, Mammoth Lakes has one huge mountain whereas Lake Tahoe has several towns and smaller mountains that are more spread out.